History - Department of Veterans Affairs (VA)

 On November 11, 1998, the Veterans Programs Enhancement Act of 1998 renamed the National Cemetery System as the National Cemetery Administration, and the NCA principal was elevated from Director to Under Secretary of Veterans Affairs for Memorial Affairs.

 NCA opened 17 new cemeteries between 1997 and 2010, and it has continued to introduce memorial products to honor Veterans’ service.
 VA provides a headstone/marker/medallion, U.S. flag, and Presidential Memorial Certificate.
 About 15 percent of all eligible servicemembers are interred in a VA national cemetery; about 5 percent opt for a State, Territorial or Tribal Veterans Cemetery.

 The NCA system is composed of more than 150 national cemeteries and soldiers’ lots, and it is the only federal agency developing new Veteran cemeteries.
 These memorial landscapes convey meaningful stories about the diversity of American history - patriotic and partisan service, racial and gender equality, religious beliefs, and ranks from private to fleet admiral.
-VA cemeteries contain more than 350 recipients of the Medal of Honor, and more than 1,400 memorial monuments.
+VA cemeteries contain more than 400 recipients of the Medal of Honor, and approximately 1,370 memorial monuments.
 Nearly 4.9 million individuals, including Veterans of every conflict from the Revolutionary War to the Global War on Terror, are honored by burial in VA national cemeteries.

 Secretaries of the U.S. Department of Veterans Affairs

 |Ed Derwinski||March 15, 1989 – September 26, 1992|